NicSterian/a1-service-expert/CONTEXT.md

 ### 2025-10-28 - Confirm booking rebuild (Codex session)

-- Implemented the new ÔøΩConfirm bookingÔøΩ layout with a desktop two-column grid (forms + booking summary card) and numbered sections for Account information, Your details, and Booking details.
-Updated copy to ÔøΩConfirm bookingÔøΩ and ensured stepper/step titles match.
+- Implemented the new ìConfirm bookingî layout with a desktop two-column grid (forms + booking summary card) and numbered sections for Account information, Your details, and Booking details.
+Updated copy to ìConfirm bookingî and ensured stepper/step titles match.
 - Added inline login support: the header Login button opens a collapsible sign-in form inside the account card, authenticates in place, and collapses once the session is established.
 Account creation still runs register ? login while writing to the draft.
 - Persisted reminders, terms acceptance, and `bookingNotes` through the booking draft so returning users see their saved answers; normalised UK postcodes and trimmed data before submission.
 - Extended `CreateBookingDto` / `BookingsService` to accept the new `bookingNotes` payload and to timestamp `acceptedTermsAt`, keeping backend data aligned with the form.
-- Updated draft context/types to carry `loginPanelOpen`, avoided duplicate ÔøΩStart againÔøΩ buttons at the top, and refreshed summary cards to match the latest visual spec.
+- Updated draft context/types to carry `loginPanelOpen`, avoided duplicate ìStart againî buttons at the top, and refreshed summary cards to match the latest visual spec.
 - Build verification: `pnpm.cmd --filter booking-web build`, `pnpm.cmd --filter booking-api build`.

 ### Remaining work after 2025-10-28 updates